Build a Swing Bench

 Step 10: Shape both armrests: start 100mm in from the outside front corner and draw a diagonal line that meets the outside back corner.
 Cut along this line and discard the thinner section, then round off all the corners of the armrests.
 Screw an armrest to each side frame, with the straight sides flush with the top inside edges.
 Next, attach the 2 short fascia boards to either side of the front of the frame, vertically, below each armrest.

 Step 11: The holes for the rope support run just inside the crosspieces and must all align vertically.
 Mark points 65mm from the front and 75mm from the back of the armrest, then drill through both the armrest and the frame beneath.
 Mark and drill corresponding holes into the seat slats and lower frame.

 Step 12:Sand all surfaces and edges with sandpaper.
-Painter with wood primer and finish with your choice of paint.
+Paint with wood primer and finish your swing bench with your choice of paint.